Off the Wall: Critical reception

+Awards

+Off the Wall was ranked amongst the best albums of the year in both 1979 and 1980 in its respective Pazz & Jop polls by The Village Voice.
+In 1980, Jackson won the Grammy Award for Best Male R&B Vocal Performance for “Don’t Stop ‘Til You Get Enough”.
+In the same year, Jackson won three awards at the American Music Awards: Favorite Soul/R&B Album, Favorite Male Soul/R&B Artist and Favorite Soul/R&B Single.
+In 1981, Off the Wall won Favorite Soul/R&B Album again.

-In 1980, Jackson won three awards at the American Music Awards for his solo efforts: Favorite Soul/R&B Album, Favorite Male Soul/R&B Artist and Favorite Soul/R&B Single.
-That year, he also won the Grammy Award for Best Male R&B Vocal Performance.
-Despite its commercial success, Jackson felt Off the Wall should have made a much bigger impact, and was determined to exceed expectations with his next release.
-In particular, Jackson was disappointed that he had only won a single Grammy Award at the 1980 Grammy Awards, the Grammy Award for Best Male R&B Vocal Performance.
+Despite its commercial and critical success, Jackson felt Off the Wall should have made a much bigger impact, and was determined to exceed expectations with his next release.
+In particular, Jackson was disappointed that he had only won a single Grammy Award at the 1980 Grammy Awards.
+The album also did not get nominated for Album of the Year, which was viewed as a surprise.
 Jackson stated that "It was totally unfair that it didn't get Record of the Year and it can never happen again".